 People’s Choice Plan is $4 per month and features up to 3 negotiations per month, daily scanning, and negotiation updates.

 The Works Plan is $8 a month and includes unlimited negotiations, daily scanning, negotiation updates, priority support, and early access to new features.

 When the company was launched, there was a limited number of financial institutions on their list for negotiations.
-Today, they support over 15,000 banks and credit unions in the U.S.
+Today, however, they support more than 15,000 banks and credit unions in the U.S.

 Many or most fee structures are listed in the fine print of your statement or start-up paperwork, or even worse, buried in text online.
 It is literally small print that could take a magnifying glass to decipher!

-Bank fees are small amounts added for account set-up and maintenance for both personal and business customers.
+Bank fees are small amounts tapped on for account set-up and maintenance for both personal and business customers.
 These too can be overlooked, but they will also overlooked until they become extensive.